Keflon/FunctionZero.Maui.Controls/README.md

 ```
 ### Customising TreeItemDataTemplateSelector
 If you want **full-control** over the `TreeItemTemplate` per node, you can easily implement your own
-`TreeItemDataTemplateSelector` and override `OnSelectTemplate`.
+`TreeItemDataTemplateSelector` and override `OnSelectTemplateProvider`.
 Here's an example that chooses a template
 based on whether the node has children or not:

 ```csharp